-Methadone is a prescription opioid used primarily for opioid dependency treatment referred to as “replacement therapy.”
-With professional medical monitoring, methadone can be administered during the detox period at a rehabilitation facility in order to help addicts transition to sobriety.
+Methadone is a prescription opioid used primarily for opioid & opiate dependency treatment (including addiction to prescription opiates & opioids like oxycodone) referred to as “replacement therapy.”
+With professional medical monitoring, methadone can be administered in a medically controlled dose during the detox period at a rehabilitation facility in order to help addicts transition from withdrawal to sobriety.

 When administered, methadone tablets may either be swallowed whole or first dissolved in water or juice.
 Methadone can also be administered via injection.
 Its use is meant to suppress withdrawal symptoms for 24 to 36 hours for addicts going through detox.
 By taking it in this manner, people should not feel any cravings nor the typical euphoric rush most commonly associated with drug.
 Although, it will help people experience pain relief and relaxation.

-It should be noted, however, that long-term methadone use may cause negative effects such as hallucinations, fatigue, sedation, and heart problems.
+It should be noted, that although methadone is most commonly used as a treatment for opioid addiction, that long-term methadone use may cause negative effects such as hallucinations, fatigue, sedation, and heart problems.
 It’s important for the administration of methadone to be done by a medically-trained professional in a supervised setting, in order to attend to any problems faced during the detoxification process.
 Not every patient will experience taking methadone in the same way and some may even have adverse reactions to it.

 Effects of methadone can last up to 24 hours, but at this time, it doesn’t mean the drug is immediately eliminated from the system.
 It can take anywhere from 2 days to 2 weeks in order for the drug to be undetectable in the body.

 There are several factors which come into play to determine how long before the drug is fully gone including:

 - How the drug is administered.